-We also determined that for items impacting on revenue return, a misstatement of less than materiality for the financial statements as a whole, could influence the economic decisions of users.
-As a result, we determined a specific testing threshold for these items based on 10% of revenue return before tax, being £284,000 (2021: £196,000).
+We determined that for Revenue return before tax, a misstatement of less than materiality for the financial statements as a whole, could influence users of the financial statements as it is a measure of the Company's performance of income generated from its investments after expenses.
+As a result, we determined a lower testing threshold for those items impacting revenue return of £392,000 (2022: £284,000) based on 10% of Revenue return before tax (2022: 10% of Revenue return before tax).